adlumal/GoalChain/README.md

 Note that in reality, if you were building such a system, you would need to make a dedicated product-lookup goal as not to allow arbitrary or meaningless product names.

 Let's send our confirmation the order has been processed via `simulate_response`.
-We will also use  `rephrase = True` to repharse the output, which will appear more natural in case the customer frequently interacts with the goal.
+We will also use  `rephrase = True` to rephrase the output, which will appear more natural in case the customer frequently interacts with the goal.

 ```py
 goal_chain.simulate_response(f"Thank you for ordering from Acme.
 Your order will be dispatched in the next 1-3 business days.", rephrase = True)